-6 VML opposes the repeal or restriction of locally-administered BPOL, machinery and tools, or 7 excise taxes unless dynamic and reliable revenue-neutral replacement sources are provided.
-8 9 VML opposes the exemption of groceries and hygiene products from the local option sales tax 10 unless the General Assembly can establish a viable revenue replacement to local governments.
+VML opposes the repeal or restriction of locally administered BPOL, machinery and tools, or excise taxes unless dynamic and reliable revenue-neutral replacement sources are provided.
+VML opposes the exemption of groceries and hygiene products from the local option sales tax

+- 9 VML opposes the exemption of groceries and hygiene products from the local option sales tax10 unless the General Assembly can establish a viable revenue replacement to local governments. - 11

-- 12 VML supports permissive local authority to levy an excise tax on vaping and cannabis products. - 14 The state and federal government should make payments-in-lieu-of-taxes for tax-exempt - properties in amounts equal to the cost of the local services provided as well as related - 16 infrastructure improvements. - 17 - 18 State-imposed changes to the real estate tax must be a "local option."
-The state should not - 19 impose changes to processes governing assessments and appeals for real estate taxes that further - 20 degrade this revenue source. - 21
+- 12 VML supports permissive local authority to levy an excise tax on vaping and cannabis products. - The state and federal government should make payments-in-lieu-of-taxes for tax-exempt - 15 properties in amounts equal to the cost of the local services provided as well as related - 16 infrastructure improvements. - 17 - 18 State-imposed changes to the real estate tax must be a "local option."
+The state should not - impose changes to processes governing assessments and appeals for real estate taxes that furtherdegrade this revenue source. - 21